vhoudebine/azure-openai-database-agent/README.md

-# Azure OpenAI Database Agent for Azure SQL
+# Azure OpenAI Database Agent for Redshift

 This repo shows how to build a Database agent using Azure OpenAI, Redshift and Azure App service For simplicity purposes, the application implements the agent using the OpenAI Python SDK's chat completion API and function calling.
 This provides extended customization possibilities as well as more control over the orchestration, prompts etc.